lyushisyan/lyushisyan.github.io/_posts/2024-05-08-lattice-dynamic.md

 **Harmonic Approximation**

 The total potential energy of a crystal is considered based on the interatomic potential.
-The shape of the potential energy $U(\boldsymbol R)$ between a pair of atoms is complex.
-However, $U(\boldsymbol R)$ can be expanded in a Taylor series around its minimum at $\boldsymbol R_0$ with small displacement $\boldsymbol x = \boldsymbol R - \boldsymbol R_0$:
+The shape of the potential energy $ U(\boldsymbol R) $ between a pair of atoms is complex.
+However, $ U(\boldsymbol R) $ can be expanded in a Taylor series around its minimum at $ \boldsymbol R_0 $ with small displacement $ \boldsymbol x = \boldsymbol R - \boldsymbol R_0 $:

 $$
 U=U(\boldsymbol R_0)+\left(\frac{\partial U}{\partial R}\right)_0\cdot \boldsymbol x+\frac{1}{2}\left(\frac{\partial^2 U}{\partial R^2}\right)_0\cdot x^2+... \tag{1}
 $$

 The first term is a constant and is not important for dynamical problems.
 The second term generates a force that must be balanced at equilibrium.
-Therefore, the first significant term in the above expansion is the quadratic term in displacement $\boldsymbol x$.
+Therefore, the first significant term in the above expansion is the quadratic term in displacement $ \boldsymbol x $.
 Considering only the quadratic term in Equation (2.1) is called the **harmonic approximation**.

 In this approximation, the atoms in the crystal can be described as three-dimensional harmonic oscillators, and $(\partial^2 U/\partial R^2)_0$ term represents the interatomic force constant.